postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 <!--  -->

-> Postman stores global and environment variables as strings.
+> Postman stores variables as strings.
 If you store objects or arrays, remember to `JSON.stringify()` them before storing, and `JSON.parse()` them when you retrieve them.

 ## Variable types